Tumlinh/conky-config/README.md

 # Conky config
+A simple conky configuration for displaying useful system information in a compact way.
+Compatible with Numix theme

 ---
-A simple conky configuration for displaying useful system information in a compact way.
-Compatible with Numix theme.

 ### How to
 + Clone this repo into your home directory